Greek Civil War: Communist removal of the children and the Queen's Camps

 The removal of children by both sides was another highly emotive and contentious issue.
-About 30,000 children were forcefully taken by the DSE from territories they controlled to Eastern Bloc countries.
-Many others were moved for protection to special camps inside Greece, an idea of Queen Frederica.
-The issue drew the attention of international public opinion, and a United Nations Special Committee issued a report, stating that "some children have in fact been forcibly removed".
+About 30,000 children were forcibly taken by the DSE from territories they controlled to Eastern Bloc countries.
+The issue drew the attention of international public opinion, and a United Nations Special Committee issued a report, stating that "some children have in fact been forcibly removed."

-The communist leadership claimed that children were being gathered to be evacuated from Greece at the request of "popular organizations and parents".
+The Communist leadership claimed that children evacuated from Greece at the request of "popular organizations and parents".

 According to other researchers, the Greek government also followed a policy of displacement by adopting children of the guerrillas and placing them in indoctrination camps.

-According to Kenneth Spencer, a UN committee reported at that time, "Queen Frederica has already prepared special 'reform camps' in Greek islands for 12,000 Greek children...."
 According to the official KKE story, the Provisional Government issued a directive for the evacuation of all minors from 4 to 14 years old for protection from the war and problems linked to it, as was stated clearly according to the decisions of the Provisional Government on March 7, 1948.
-According to non-KKE accounts, the children were abducted to be indoctrinated as Communist janissaries.
+According to non-KKE accounts, the children were abducted to be indoctrinated as Communist Janissaries.
 Several United Nations General Assembly resolutions appealed for the repatriation of children to their homes.
 After 50 years, more information regarding the children gradually emerged.
-Many returned to Greece between 1975 and 1990, with varied views and attitudes toward the communist faction.
+Many returned to Greece between 1975 and 1990, with varied views and attitudes toward the Communist faction.

+Also, however, a UN committee reported at that time "Queen Frederica has already prepared special 'reform camps' in Greek islands for 12,000 Greek children..."

-During the war, more than 25,000 children, most with parents in the DSE, were also placed in 30 "child towns" under the immediate control of Queen Frederika, something especially emphasised by the left.
+During the war, more than 25,000 children, most with parents in the DSE, were also placed in 30 "child towns" under the immediate control of Queen Frederica, something especially emphasised by the left.
 After 50 years, some of these children, given up for adoption to American families, were retracing their family background in Greece.